Spookles/uwo-bot/README.md

 ## How to run
 Once the packages are installed and the .env file is added all that is left is giving a life to Huggles!
 In your terminal type: `python3 main.py` and you should get greeted by a list of Discord servers your Huggles is connected to!

+To test Huggles type `!how` in a Discord channel.